websauna/websauna/docs/source/glossary.rst

     notebook
         This refers to :term:`IPython Notebook`.
 More specifically, in the context of Websauna, the :doc:`the IPython Notebook shell you can open through the website <../narrative/misc/notebook>`.

+    Optimistic concurrency control
+        Optimistic concurrency control (OCC) is a concurrency control method applied to transactional systems such as relational database management systems and software transactional memory.
+OCC assumes that multiple transactions can frequently complete without interfering with each other.
+While running, transactions use data resources without acquiring locks on those resources.
+Before committing, each transaction verifies that no other transaction has modified the data it has read.
+If the check reveals conflicting modifications, the committing transaction rolls back and can be restarted. `More information <https://en.wikipedia.org/wiki/Optimistic_concurrency_control>`__.

     Paste
       A Python framework for building web applications on the top of `WSGI protocol <https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface>`__.
 See `Paste documentation <https://pypi.python.org/pypi/Paste>`__ .